Stripping & Cleaning

 The formula for a molasses soak is a 10% solution of molasses and water, i.e. 1 part molasses to 9 parts water.
 The molasses used for an animal feed supplement in liquid form is the type you want, so check a local farm supply store for it.

 Molasses takes from 2 to 4 weeks for a piece with average surface rust.
 As with lye for crud removal, submerge the piece completely.
 During this time, fermentation will naturally occur, so be aware that moving a piece in the soak may cause a sudden release of trapped pockets of gasses causing splashing.
 You can avoid this by submerging pieces in an upright position.

-Like lye on crud, molasses works better and faster at a warmer temperature.
+Like lye on carbonized grease build-up, molasses works better and faster at a warmer temperature.
 Since the process relies on a biological reaction, you don't want it hotter than about 105°.
 This biological process also results in the formation of mold and a scum on the surface of the solution, as well as a distinct odor.
 You therefore want to do a molasses soak outside, in a covered-but-not-airtight container.

 Check the container regularly to gauge the progress, and to make sure it hasn't sprung a leak.
 Should the solution leak out and leave the piece to dry out with a coating of the solution on it may result in damage.